al-walker/course-101/lesson_4/key_ideas.markdown

 ```

 Though it looks as if we are modifying s when we write s += ' World', we are actually creating a brand-new String with a new object id, and then binding s to that new object.
 We can see by looking at the object ids that a new object is created.

+String#concat is a mutating method, but it does not include a !.

+Consider the String#strip! method that removes leading and trailing whitespace from a String object: